dimastatz/dimastatz.github.io/posts/opportunities-in-ai-2023/README.md

-# Bussiness Opportunities for Developers in AI
+# AI-Driven Ventures: A Framework for Developer Success

 ## Background